-Our material cash requirements as of December 31, 2021 and any subsequent interim period primarily include our capital expenditures, operating lease obligations and purchase obligations.
+Our material cash requirements as of December 31, 2022 and any subsequent interim period primarily include our capital expenditures, operating lease obligations and purchase obligations.

 Our capital expenditures are primarily incurred for purchases of electronic equipment, furniture and office equipment, and microfinance license.
-Our capital expenditures were RMB37.5 million in 2019, RMB37.0 million in 2020 and RMB45.1 million (US\$7.1 million) in 2021.
+Our capital expenditures were RMB37.0 million in 2020, RMB45.1 million in 2021 and RMB15.7 million (US\$2.3 million) in 2022.
 We intend to fund our future capital expenditures with our existing cash balance.
 We will continue to make capital expenditures to meet the expected growth of our business.

 Our operating lease obligations consist of the commitments under the lease agreements for our office premises.
 We lease our office facilities under non-cancelable operating leases with various expiration dates.
-The majority of our operating lease commitments are related to our headquarters' lease agreement ending in 2024 April.
-The lease payment and related property management fee for this agreement will be RMB46.9 million in 2022, RMB56.0 million in 2023 and RMB18.7 million in 2024.
+The majority of our operating lease commitments are related to our headquarters' lease agreement ending in April 2024.
+The lease payment and related property management fee for this agreement is expected to be RMB53.6 million in 2023 and RMB17.9 million in 2024.

 Purchase obligations primarily consist of minimum commitments for imported equipment from Wuhan Miracle.
-As of December 31, 2021, such purchase commitments, which do not qualify for recognition on the Consolidated Balance Sheets, amount to RMB11.0 million (US\$1.7 million), of which is due by 2022.
+As of December 31, 2022, such purchase commitments, which do not qualify for recognition on the Consolidated Balance Sheets, amount to RMB2.0 million (US\$296.8 thousand), of which is due by 2022.
 These amounts represent the non-cancelable portion of agreements.
-For those agreements with variable terms, we do not estimate the non-cancelable obligation beyond any minimum quantities and/or pricing as of December 31, 2021.
+For those agreements with variable terms, we do not estimate the non-cancelable obligation beyond any minimum quantities and/or pricing as of December 31, 2022.

-Other than as discussed above, we did not have any significant capital and other commitments, long-term obligations or guarantees as of December 31, 2021.
+Other than as discussed above, we did not have any significant capital and other commitments, long-term obligations or guarantees as of December 31, 2022.